 On top of all that, Salzburg Castle also hosts one of the largest concert series in the world.
 Salzburg is renowned for its music (click here for our post about that).
 It’s the birthplace of Wolfgang Amadeus Mozart and it’s also the setting for The Sound of Music.
 There are more than 300 concerts (classical; mostly work by Mozart and his contemporaries) every year at the Salzburg Castle, and they’re performed almost nightly throughout the year.
 I didn’t see a Salzburg Fortress Concert when I was there, but it’s apparently one of the most popular things to do in the city.

 If you don’t visit the fortress for a concert, I still recommend making the trip to Salzburg Castle.
 I know I didn’t sell the museum part of it, but the views are worth a trip on their own.
 And unless you’re crazy about Mozart, there isn’t a mind-blowing list of things to do in Salzburg.
-Salzburg Castle is the centerpiece of the city, which makes it a can’t miss spot on your visit.
+It’s the centerpiece of the city, which makes it a can’t miss spot on your visit.